suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		unspeakable spread inside his half-pants.
-I now see the same helplessness in grown-up India—millions shitting their political futures but calling it divine will, millions too frightened or tired to scream when the country wipes its sins with our silence.
+I now see the same helplessness in grown-up India—millions shitting their political futures but calling it divine will, millions too frightened or tired to scream when the country wipes its sins with silence.
 	</p>
 	<p>
 		So yes, beneath this stanza is an old, gentle fear: